nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 	- Do you know anything about the escape pods that crashed into the Undercity?
 	- Have any other up-worlders come through here recently?
 	- Where can I find Gendar?
-- talk with the doctor
+- Talk with the doctor
 	- Who are you?
 	- Danger and suffering?
 What are you talking about?
 	- There must be something someone can do!